Fiorentina struggling to find purple patch

 Goalkeeping, too, has proved a bit of a headache, with former Tottenham Hotspur man Pierluigi Gollini blundering badly in their away defeat by Istanbul Basaksehir and making the relatively unfancied Pietro Terracciano look a more dependable option.

-Big Serbian central defender Nikola Milenkovic, often linked with a move to the English Premier League and occasionally compared with Nemanja Vidic, is a solid presence at the back with his favoured partner - the equally rugged Brazilian, Igor.
+Big Serbia central defender Nikola Milenkovic, often linked with a move to the English Premier League and occasionally compared with Nemanja Vidic, is a solid presence at the back, with his favoured partner the equally rugged Brazilian, Igor.

-Skipper Cristiano Biraghi is a free-kick threat from full-back, while Moroccan international Sofyan Amrabat has been a revelation in a holding midfield role after the club failed to reach a deal for Arsenal's Lucas Torreira, who so impressed on loan last season.
+Skipper Cristiano Biraghi is a free-kick threat from full-back, while Morocco midfielder Sofyan Amrabat has been a revelation in a holding role after the club failed to reach a deal for Arsenal's Lucas Torreira, who so impressed on loan last season.

 One winger, Jonathan Ikone, will be suspended for the game in Edinburgh, while another - Italian youngster Riccardo Sottil, the son of Udinese coach Andrea Sottil - is also out through injury after a bright start to the season.